rafmudaf/communicating-design/docs/intro.md

 # Communicating elements of software architecture and design

-This notebook is a collection of notes and ideas on how to communicate elements of software architecture and design.
+This notebook is a collection of notes and ideas on communicating elements of software architecture and design.
 It is a work in progress and will be updated throughout 2023.